Executive Summary

 A decade ago, delivering photoreal 3-D inside a browser meant stringing together WebGL hacks, shader minification scripts, and a prayer that the user’s GPU drivers would cooperate.
 In 2025, the union of WebGPU, WebAssembly (WASM), and edge-powered asset streaming has blown that ceiling away.
 Browsers now expose near-metal APIs rivaling native engines, while standardized module loaders treat multi-gigabyte level files as just another “import.”

 This report unpacks the current state of web-native 3-D, examines the forces that made it possible, catalogs production patterns we see across e-commerce, digital twins, gaming, and industrial visualization, and flags the challenges that remain— from shader portability to carbon-budget compliance.
-If you own a rendering pipeline, run a design-system team, or bankroll the next metaverse-adjacent startup, the insights below will keep you ahead of the curve.
+Product teams often combine this with interactive 3D experience development to move from prototype to launch.
+If you own a rendering pipeline, run a design-system team, or bankroll the next metaverse-adjacent startup, the insights below will keep you ahead of the curve—especially when backed by rendering architecture and performance consulting.

 Table of Contents